mdesantis/force-english-content/README.md

 The only requirement that this extension imposes on you is that you should be able to understand English developer documentation easily.
 I consider this a necessity anyway.
-So have fun instead of being confused!
+So have fun instead of being confused! :gb:

 ## Features